alex-anast/ieee-papers-mapper/README.md

 ## TODO

-- [ ] Automate data retrieval (chron or APScheduler)
+- [X] Automate data retrieval (chron or APScheduler)
 - [X] Automate, classify, store in the DB
 - [ ] For the dash webapp, create a prototype interactive interface
 - [ ] If webapp is running, if a change in the database has happened, let the user know through a push notification and update visuals
-- [ ] Try and connect everything together!
+- [X] Try and connect everything together!
-- [ ] Test with APScheduler
+- [X] Test with APScheduler
-- [ ] Create logic for starting the query where I left off
+- [X] Create logic for starting the query where I left off
 - [ ] Connect with web app.
 Currently it is not sourcing the data, the dash is empty
+- [ ] Paper processing counters an error on `eval` function, use other logic

 ## Features